Commission Form of Government

 Back in the late 1800's, many large cities in our country reported corruption within the local government level.
 Over time, reform groups organized and began to experiment with new forms of city government in hopes of ending the corruption.
 In 1900, after a natural disaster left Galveston, Texas to completely rebuild, citizens formed a commission form of government to insure that corruption would not hinder their efforts.

 The Commission form of government was extremely successful at reviving Galveston.
 As word spread of Galveston's experience under the commission form of government, the city received hundreds of inquiries on how to follow in its footsteps.

-In 1911, New Jersey Governor Woodrow Wilson signed the Walsh Act, permitting municipalities to adopt a non-partisan form of government.
+On April 25, 1911, New Jersey Governor Woodrow Wilson signed the Walsh Act, permitting municipalities to adopt a non-partisan form of government.
 (Non-partisan: free from party affiliation).
 The commission form of government became an optional form for all of New Jersey's municipalities.
-Nutley adopted the commission form of government in 1912.
-At that time, the salarie for Commissioners was set at $1,600 per year, with the Mayor receiving $2,000.
+Nutley adopted the commission form of government in May 1912.
+At that time, the salary for Commissioners was set at $1,600 per year, with the Mayor receiving $2,000.
 The paramount philosophy of the law was to promote efficient government upon the premise that it would be better induced by holding members of the commission to an individual responsibility rather than party responsibility.
 Presently, Nutley is one of 32 municipalities utilizing this form of government.

 For additional information about the Commission Form of Government please visit the New Jersey League of Municipalities website.